sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 (and to an extent the mathematics) that underpins a particular analysis first and only then introducing the analysis in jamovi.
 This time I am going to do it the other way around and show you how to do it in jamovi first.
-The reason for doing thit is that I want to highlight the similarities between the simpler one-Way ANOVA that we discussed in :doc:`the previous chapter
+The reason for doing this is that I want to highlight the similarities between the simpler one-Way ANOVA that we discussed in :doc:`the previous chapter
 <../Ch13/Ch13_ANOVA>`, and the more complicated approach that we are going to
 use in this chapter.